-Professor Christopher Mathias was Professor of Neurovascular Medicine in the University of London, with an appointment held jointly between Imperial College London and the Institute of Neurology, University College London (1991–2013).
-He has been a Consultant Physician at St Mary’s Hospital since 1982 and at the National Hospital for Neurology and Neurosurgery, Queen Square, since 1985.
-He also consults at the Hospital of St John and St Elizabeth in St Johns Wood, London (since 2012).
+Professor Christopher Mathias has been Emeritus Professor at University College London since 2014.
+He was Professor of Neurovascular Medicine in the University of London, with an appointment held jointly between Imperial College London and the Institute of Neurology, University College London between 1991 and 2013.
+He has been an honorary Consultant Physician at St. Mary’s Hospital since 1982 and at the National Hospital for Neurology and Neurosurgery, Queen Square since 1985.
+He also consults at the Hospital of St. John and St. Elizabeth (HJE) in St. Johns Wood, London (since 2012).

-He directed scientists and clinicians researching the role of the autonomic nervous system in health and disease.
-Autonomic disorders from fainting (autonomic mediated syncope) to excessive sweating (hyperhidrosis) were studied, with an emphasis on cardiovascular problems (eg. postural hypotension), in neurological (eg. Multiple System Atrophy and Parkinson’s disease) and medical disorders (eg. diabetes mellitus).
-There have been major advances in the recently recognised Postural Tachycardia Syndrome (POTS) and the multi-organ/system cluster they have associated with the joint hypermobility syndrome/Ehlers-Danlos III.
-The Units’ clinical research output earned recognition as unique centres for pioneering work in advancing knowledge and clinical translation in the autonomic field.
-He held the highest level of NHS Clinical Excellence Award, with a Platinum awarded in 2008 by the Advisory Committee on Clinical Excellence Awards (ACCEA).
-Funding is from competitive and charitable sources.
-He has collaborated with many outstanding clinicians and scientists within Imperial and University College, and institutions internationally including leading centres in Europe (Bologna and Innsbruck), Australia (Adelaide) and Asia (Bangalore, Tokyo and Hong Kong).
+Over the decades he has worked alongside and directed scientists and clinicians researching the autonomic nervous system in health and disease.
+Autonomic disorders include fainting (autonomic mediated syncope) and especially cardiovascular problems (e.g. postural hypotension) in neurological (e.g. multiple system atrophy and Parkinson’s) and medical disorders (e.g. diabetes mellitus).
+The Units have made major advances in the recently recognized “new millennium” condition, the postural tachycardia syndrome (PoTS), and the multi-organ/inter-system cluster associated with the joint hypermobile form of Ehlers-Danlos syndrome.
+Their clinical research output has earned recognition as unique centers for pioneering work in advancing knowledge and clinical translation in the autonomic field.
+From 2008 he held the highest level of NHS Clinical Excellence Award, a Platinum, awarded by the Advisory Committee on Clinical Excellence Awards (ACCEA).
+Funding has been from many competitive and charitable sources, especially the Wellcome Trust.
+He has been fortunate in collaborating with outstanding clinicians and scientists within his institutions (Imperial College London and University College London), across the UK, and globally at leading centers in Europe (Bologna and Innsbruck), Australia (Adelaide) and Asia (Bangalore, Hong Kong, and Tokyo).